dropzone/dropzone/index.md

 If you feel adventurous, I would be very glad if you could download the [`2.0.0-dev` version](https://github.com/enyo/dropzone/tree/develop) and report back any browser issues you may encounter.
 In general the Dropzone should either work completely or fall back to the fallback form.
+(See the section »browser support« for a list of fully supported browsers.)

 The API for Version 2.0 stayed the same, except for a few details: